If your diet gave you high cholesterol, it can lower it, too

 Putting it all together

 When it comes to investing money, experts recommend creating a portfolio of diverse investments instead of putting all your eggs in one basket.
 The same holds true for eating your way to lower cholesterol.
-Adding several foods that fight high cholesterol in different ways should work better than focusing on one or two.
+Adding several foods to lower cholesterol in different ways should work better than focusing on one or two.

 A largely vegetarian "dietary portfolio of cholesterol-lowering foods" substantially lowered LDL, triglycerides, and blood pressure.
 The key dietary components are plenty of fruits and vegetables, whole grains instead of highly refined ones, and protein mostly from plants.
 Add margarine enriched with plant sterols; oats, barley, psyllium, okra, and eggplant, all rich in soluble fiber; soy protein; and whole almonds.